jchultarsky101/pcli/README.md

 The tenant ID is a critical bit of information, which will be required from you almost every time you execute the CLI.
 If you are unsure what your tenant ID is, please contact your Physna representative.

-NOTE: If you specify a tenant that is unknown (not in the configuration file), the error message will list all currently configured tenants
+Note: If you specify a tenant that is unknown (not in the configuration file), the error message will list all currently configured tenants

 # <a id="configuration"></a>Configuration